michaelSkaro/Classification_of_organotropic_metastases/README.md

     - [Gene_Set_enrichment_and_semantic_analysis.R](feature-recapture/Gene_Set_enrichment_and_semantic_analysis.R): Gene set enrichment analysis in GO Database.
 Sematic analysis of GO biological processes.
 ## Reviewing:

-We are making this pipeline Docker image.
+We are making this pipeline into a Docker image.
 Stay tuned!
 Thanks!